demisto/content/Packs/AWS_SystemManager/Integrations/AWSSystemManager/README.md

 AWS Systems Manager is the operations hub for your AWS applications and resources and a secure end-to-end management solution for hybrid cloud environments that enables safe and secure operations at scale.
-This integration was integrated and tested with version xx of AWS - System Manager
+This integration was integrated and tested with version Boto3 1.28.30 of AWS-SDK.

 ## Configure AWS - System Manager on Cortex XSOAR